dhable/caffeinatedideas.com/_posts/2014-08-14-breaking-statically-typed-languages.md

 {% endprism %}

 Seems reasonable, right?
-I think we\'ve all done this because it\'s fast, it doesn\'t require us to pause and build a huge class hierarchy, it\'s flexable to change over time, etc. Looks a bit like the python version:
+I think we\'ve all done this because it\'s fast, it doesn\'t require us to pause and build a huge class hierarchy, it\'s flexible to change over time, etc. Looks a bit like the python version:

 {% prism python linenos %}
 def __init__(self, org, email, phone, status):